Jack Nicholson's Daughter Grew Up To Be Gorgeous

 Lorraine said she's drawn to dark themes in her work

-When asked about her responsibility as an artist when it came to choosing subject matter, Lorraine Nicholson said that she's surprised herself with her decision to take on dark stories like "Life Boat," which dealt with suicide and systemic abuse.
+When asked about her responsibility as an artist when it came to choosing subject matter, Lorraine Nicholson said that she's surprised herself with her decision to take on dark stories like "Life Boat," which dealt with systemic abuse.
 "In real life, I self-identify as a people pleaser," she told Flaunt, "so I am always surprised to find that I gravitate towards divisive material.
 Ultimately, my goal is to make films that leave the audience questioning their own preconceived notions.
 This can be uncomfortable for some."

 Following "Life Boat," Lorraine dug deep into themes of violence and consequences with 2018's "On Killer Robots," a short that follows a community as they wrestle with the idea of robotic technology being involved in the confrontation and apprehension of police suspects.
 The movie starred several small actors, but also featured "Hannah Montana" alum Moises Arias.